learn-static/writing-with-visualizations/content/essay/markdown.md

 permalink: /essay.html
 ---

-{% raw %}{% include feature/nav-menu.html sections="Introduction;Conclusion;Notes" %}{% endraw %}
+{% raw %}{% include feature/nav-menu.html sections="Introduction;Conclusion;Notes" %}{% endraw %}]

 # My Essay Title

 ## Introduction

-Here's some sample text, written in Markdown.
-In Markdown, any text with no empty lines between will become a paragraph.

-Include an image:

-{% raw %}{% include feature/image.html filename="demo_001.jpg" alt="image of UI Admin building" caption="Historic photo of the University of Idaho campus" width="50" %}{% endraw %}

 ## Conclusion

-More documentation on how to write your essay in Markdown--as well as how to include images, pdfs, and topic visualizations--can be found at <https://learn-static.github.io/hist-320/topic-modeling.html>.

 ## Notes

-[^1]: Katie Kitamura, A Separation (New York: Riverhead Books, 2017), 25.
 ```

-Below, we will discuss each component of this document.
+Below, we will discuss how to add your text content to this document.

 ---